balderdashy/sails-docs/contributing/code-submission-guidelines.md

 #### Authoring a new hook

 Creating a hook is a great way to accomplish _almost anything_ in Sails core.
 Before starting work on a new custom hook, just make sure and do a thorough search on npm, Google and Github to make sure someone else hasn't already started working on the same thing.
-Read more about custom hooks in the [**Extending Sails** section of the documentation](http://sailsjs.org/documentation/concepts/extending-sails/hooks).
+Read more about custom hooks in [Concepts > Extending Sails > Hooks](http://sailsjs.org/documentation/concepts/extending-sails/hooks).

 #### Contributing to a generator